yaochenzhu/awesome-books-for-causality/README.md

 * <font size=3>**More on Gelman’s views of causal inference**</font> [[**Go to post**]](http://causality.cs.ucla.edu/blog/index.php/2019/01/15/more-on-gelmans-views-of-causal-inference/)
   <font size=3><font color=#008000>**Must Read!**</font> Pearl's next reponse to Gelman's critics on The book of why. </font>

+Deeply appreciated if you have more resources to add to the list.